MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-on-icp/index.md

   * Provide the name of the secret in *keystoresSecretName* to override the default keystores.

+  For more information refer to [Configuring the MobileFirst Server Keystore]({{ site.baseurl }}/tutorials/en/foundation/8.0/authentication-and-security/configuring-the-mobilefirst-server-keystore/).

 ### Environment variables for {{ site.data.keys.mf_analytics }}
 {: #env-mf-analytics }